JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

 # Software description
 (Present the modules you used in the project.)

 Modules Used in the Project:
-1. machine
+1. **machine**
-    -Used to interface with hardware components like I2C and UART for communication with the OLED and GPS modules.
+    - Used to interface with hardware components like I2C and UART for communication with the OLED and GPS modules.
-2. sh1106
+2. **sh1106**
-    -A library created in class for controlling SH1106-based OLED displays via the I2C interface.
+    - A library created in class for controlling SH1106-based OLED displays via the I2C interface.
-3. time
+3. **time**
-    -Used for implementing delays (e.g., refreshing the display every second).
+    - Used for implementing delays (e.g., refreshing the display every second).
-4. libGPS (MicropyGPS)
+4. **libGPS (MicropyGPS)**
-    -A library for parsing NMEA data from the GPS module and extracting useful information like latitude, longitude, altitude, and time.
+    - A library for parsing NMEA data from the GPS module and extracting useful information like latitude, longitude, altitude, and time.
-    -Library that was adapted to have the best look for the project and for the used OLED display.
+    - Library that was adapted to have the best look for the project and for the used OLED display.

 # Flowchart